-- Guidance for public health, trade, OSH & environmental risks and impacts
+- Guidance for public health, trade, OSH and environmental risks and impacts.

 - On farm biosecurity and surveillance for exotic and infectious diseases.

-The key aspect here is the provision of animal health and disease management services in conjunction with the authorisation of RVMs and a complete understanding by the customer about what an RVM authorisation entails (this is often unappreciated given it’s so much more than just a script writing exercise).
+The key aspect here is the provision of animal health and disease management services in conjunction with the authorisation of RVMs and a complete customer understanding about what an RVM authorisation entails.
+This is often unappreciated given it’s so much more than just a script writing exercise.
 We may, as veterinarians, have done a disservice to the authorisation process and what we are signing our name to, given its real value.
-Here I am referring to aspects such as the provision of emergency care and afterhours in case of adverse events, animal welfare, etc which is expected under the Code and the ACVM Notice.
+Here I am referring to aspects such as the provision of emergency and after hours care for adverse events, animal welfare issues, etc which is expected under the Code and the ACVM Notice.